 Traditionally, it can be tedious and downright impossible to develop accurate KPI reports using Excel or on paper.
 The process is prone to human error, and mistakes can have exponential consequences.

 CMMS software allows you to collect tangible data from various sources and areas of the maintenance operation.
-The software also provides several reporting templates that you can use to immediately convert the data into readable reports.
+The software also provides several reporting templates and maintenance report forms that you can use to immediately convert the data into readable reports.